 The main difference between Coralogix, Sumo Logic, and CubeAPM lies in how they handle data ownership, pricing transparency, and OpenTelemetry (OTEL) support.

 Coralogix emphasizes log lifecycle management and is mostly a SaaS platform, while Sumo Logic focuses on large-scale cloud analytics and SIEM.
-On the other hand, CubeAPM offers a unified full-stack observability suite — logs, metrics, traces, and RUM — with unlimited log retention, smart sampling, self-hosting, and predictable pricing.
+CubeAPM offers a unified full-stack observability suite, logs, metrics, traces, and RUM with unlimited log retention, smart sampling, self-hosting, and predictable pricing.

 In this article, we’ll explore Coralogix vs Sumo Logic vs CubeAPM comparison based on their features, pricing, deployment models, and use cases to help you identify the best observability tool that fits your organization’s scale and compliance requirements.